-Services that are covered for you What you must pay when you get these services • If you obtain the covered services from an out-of- network provider, you pay the plan cost sharing for out-of-network services.
+• If you obtain the covered services from an out-ofnetwork provider, you pay the plan cost sharing for out-of-network services.

 For services that are covered by Clover Health Valor (PPO) but are not covered by Medicare Part A or B: Clover Health Valor (PPO) will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
-You pay your plan cost- sharing amount for these services.
+You pay your plan cost-sharing amount for these services.

 Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.

 Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit.

+Immunizations

-Immunizations Covered Medicare Part B services include: Pneumonia vaccine Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccine Other vaccines if you are at risk and they meet Medicare Part B coverage rules IN NETWORK There is no coinsurance, copayment, or deductible for the pneumonia, influenza, Hepatitis B, and COVID-19 vaccines.
-OUT OF NETWORK 30% coinsurance Inpatient hospital care IN NETWORK Includes inpatient acute, inpatient rehabilitation, long-term care hospitals, and other types of inpatient hospital services.
-Inpatient hospital care starts the day you are formally admitted A cost sharing is charged for each inpatient stay. to the hospital with a doctor's order.
+Covered Medicare Part B services include:

+- Pneumonia vaccine - Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary - Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B - COVID-19 vaccine - Other vaccines if you are at risk and they meet Medicare Part B coverage rules

+There is no coinsurance, copayment, or deductible for the pneumonia, influenza, Hepatitis B, and COVID-19 vaccines.

+Inpatient hospital care

+Includes inpatient acute, inpatient rehabilitation, long-term care hospitals, and other types of inpatient hospital services.
+Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
 The day before you are discharged is your last inpatient day.

-Covered services include but are not limited to: \$395 copay per day for days 1-5 for each stay.
-Semi-private room (or a private room if medically necessary) Meals including special diets \$0 copay per day for days 6-365 for each stay.
+Covered services include but are not limited to:

+- Semi-private room (or a private room if medically necessary) - Meals including special diets

+A cost sharing is charged for each inpatient stay.